About Wisdom House Davos 2025

 Wisdom House Davos Rules

-The general behavior expected from our guests is aligned with that of visiting any government facility – keep in mind that we are inside a secondary school.
-In case of doubt, please refer to the WEF Code of Conduct (weforum.org/open-forum; weforum.org/about/code-of-conduct) as well as internationally acknowledged common decency and pro-social attitude standards ( en.wikipedia.org/wiki/Etiquette).
+The general behavior expected from our guests is aligned with that of visiting any public property.
+In case of doubt, please refer to the WEF Code of Conduct (weforum.org/open-forum; weforum.org/about/code-of-conduct).

-We are open the whole week 16-20/01/23 from 09:00 – 22:00 and as clearly indicated on our website WisdomHouseDavos.org all those respecting the house rules and belonging to the Homo Sapiens species are welcome (guide dogs are welcome too).
+We plan to open the whole week from 10:00 – 22:00 or earlier if needed and all those respecting the house rules and belonging to the Homo Sapiens species are welcome (guide dogs are welcome too).

-Any event hosts using our space proposing “application forms” and “waitlists” are in a clear breach of house rules.
+We deal ourselves with the booking procedures to attend specific sessions, any event hosts using our space proposing “application forms” and “waitlists” are in a clear breach of house rules.
 They shouldn’t be collecting your personal data either and we strongly discourage this “data mining plus artificial scarcity” mindset.
-Connect with people through genuine interactions and providing them with value rather than shoving them down a Google Form corral to join the cool crew.

 The contribution requested to enter the premises is enough healthy drinks and snacks for each member of your group, then double the amount of both so that we can also invite residents of the Davos region to benefit for free of the facilities – this acting as a thank you gift for hosting the WEF community for more than half a century.
 If you don’t want to carry food/beverages we ask for a contribution of CHF20 per person per day so that we can do it for you.